Exact Lexicographic Scheduling and Approximate Rescheduling: Introduction

-Two-stage robust optimization with recovery allows more flexible recourse and the extreme case optimizes the problem from scratch without using the first-stage optimization problem decisions.
-Significantly modifying the nominal solution may be prohibitive, e.g.\ resource-consuming file retransmission in distributed computing \citep{yu2007adaptive}.
-We therefore introduce \emph{binding} and \emph{free} optimization decisions.
+Motivated by industrial resource allocation problems, we consider scheduling under uncertainty, e.g.\ a machine may unexpectedly fail, a client may suddenly cancel a job, or jobs are completed earlier than expected.
+We focus on robust scheduling, i.e.\ hedge against worst-case realizations of imprecise parameter values, such as job processing times and number of available machines, lying in well-defined uncertainty sets \citep{BenTal2009,Bertsimas2011,Goerigk2016, Wiebe2018}.
+Because static robust optimization may produce conservative solutions compared to ones obtained with perfect knowledge \citep{Soyster1973}, we investigate two-stage robust optimization with recovery \citep{BenTal2004,Bertsimas2010,Bertsimas2018,Hanasusanto2015,Liebchen2009}.
+As shown in Figure \ref{Figure:Recoverable_Robustness_Model}, (i) an initial planning stage computes a solution with nominal parameter values and (ii) a subsequent recovery stage modifies the solution once the uncertainty is realized, i.e.\ after the final parameter values become known.

+We elaborate on the fundamental makespan scheduling problem, a.k.a.\ $P||C_{\max}$ \citep{Brucker2007,Graham1969,Leung2004}.
+With perfect knowledge, an instance $I$ of the problem posits a set $\mathcal{J}$ of jobs, each one associated with processing time $p_j$, a set $\mathcal{M}$ of parallel identical machines and the objective is to construct a non-preemptive schedule $S$ of minimum makespan $C_{\max}=\max_{i\in\mathcal{M}}\{C_i\}$, i.e.\ maximum machine completion time.
+In a two-stage setting under uncertainty, the planning stage solves a nominal instance $I_{\init}$ producing a solution $S_{\init}$ and the recovery stage transforms schedule $S_{\init}$ to a new schedule $S_{\new}$ for $I_{\new}$ by repairing inefficiencies and infeasibilities, e.g.\ due to job processing time variations and machine failures, as illustrated in Figure~\ref{Figure:Recovery_Makespan_Problem}.
+In the extreme case, the recovery stage may solve $I_{\new}$ from scratch without accounting for the first-stage decisions in $S_{\init}$.
+This level of flexibility may sacrifice benefits due to planning and can be resource-consuming.
+For example, significantly modifying machine schedules may incur substantial communication costs in distributed computing \citep{yu2007adaptive}.
+To mitigate this overhead, we only allow a bounded number of modifications to $S_{\init}$.
+Technically, we distinguish between \emph{binding} and \emph{free} optimization decisions.
 Binding decisions are variable evaluations determined from the initial solution after uncertainty realization.
-Free decisions are variable evaluations that cannot be determined from the initial solution, and are essential to ensure feasibility.
-For instance, assigning a job with a modified processing time is a binding decision because the planning phase specifies an assignment.
-Assigning a new job after uncertainty realization is a free decision because the planning phase specifies no assignment.
+Free decisions are variable evaluations that cannot be determined from the initial solution, but are essential to ensure feasibility.
+For instance, scheduling a job with a modified processing time is a binding decision because the planning stage already specifies an assignment.
+Assigning a new job after uncertainty realization is a free decision because no assignment is given in the planning stage.
+Further, we study rescheduling with limited binding decision modifications and thereby stay close to the initial solution.
+By allowing few modifications, first-stage decisions remain critical.